plexswap/Plexswap-Docs/products/crop-silos/other-silos/README.md

 ![](<../../../.gitbook/assets/3-how-to-stake-in-GAYA-pool (1) (1) (1) (1) (2).png>)

 4\.
-Choose which Gaya Pool you want to stake in.
+Choose which Crop Silo you want to stake in.

 ![](<../../../.gitbook/assets/4-how-to-stake-in-GAYA-pool (1).png>)